Md-helaluddin/Automotive-Model-Based-Design/README.md

 # Automotive-Model-Based-Design
-A physics-based simulation of an electric vehicle powertrain (Battery, DC Motor, Transmission, and Vehicle Body) developed in MATLAB/Simulink using Model-Based Design principles
+A physics-based simulation of an electric vehicle powertrain (Battery, DC Motor, Transmission, and Vehicle Body) developed in MATLAB/Simulink using Model-Based Design principles.
 This project focuses on the derivation and implementation of a complete Electric Vehicle (EV) drivetrain.
 The goal is to build a high-fidelity "Plant Model" suitable for Software-in-the-Loop (SIL) testing and control strategy development.
 The model is built from first principles (mathematical equations) without relying on pre-made Simscape blocks, ensuring a deep understanding of the electromechanical dynamics